AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

-Inspired by~\cite{cheng2022masked, cheng2021per}, CAMD uses an efficient multi-scale strategy to exploit high-resolution features.
+Inspired by~\cite{cheng2022masked, cheng2021per}, CAMD uses a multi-scale strategy to exploit high-resolution features.
 It feeds continuous feature mappings from the PMMD to the continuous CAMD in a cyclic manner.
 It is worth mentioning that the CAMD enables clicks to propagate over a long range and accelerates the model's convergence.
-This is because, in previous works~\cite{cheng2022masked, cheng2021per, carion2020end}, the optimization of the query had a random property.
-However, CAMD can correctly pass the clicks to the fine mask in $\hat{p}$, thus achieving the convergence of the model faster while using clicks to guide the model to locate the objects effectively.
+This is because, in previous works~\cite{cheng2022masked, cheng2021per}, the optimization of the query had a random property.
+However, CAMD can correctly pass the click to the fine mask in $\hat{\mathbf{y}}_{\mathrm{p}}$, thus achieving the convergence of the model faster and locating the objects effectively.